-Hiroko Hagen is a Senior International Trade Advisor in Cassidy Levy Kent’s Washington office.
+Hiroko Hagen is the Director of Statistical Analysis in Cassidy Levy Kent’s Washington office.
 Ms. Hagen has more than two decades of experience providing data and economic support in a variety of international trade disputes, with a primary focus on U.S. antidumping and countervailing duty proceedings.

 Ms. Hagen’s primary focus is on the complex analysis of economic data in antidumping and countervailing duty proceedings.
 She has been involved in a wide variety of trade proceedings, including agency investigations and administrative reviews, sunset reviews, new shipper reviews, appeals to and remand proceedings from the U.S. Court of International Trade and binational panels established under the North American Free Trade Agreement (NAFTA), suspension agreements, and Section 201 safeguard proceedings.